-Shady Acres has taken Soho by storm with their impressive boutique wine list, deceptively stiff drinks, and convivial vibes every night.
-The owners Ryan Nightingale and Mike Watt are both seasoned mixologists and Hong Kong nightlife veterans, and since great minds drink alike, Shady Acres was born with a focus on global wines from the old world and new and pop culture references.
+Shady Acres has taken Soho by storm with their boutique wine list, deceptively stiff drinks, and convivial vibes every night.
+The owners Ryan Nightingale and Mike Watt are both seasoned mixologists and nightlife veterans, and since great minds drink alike, Shady Acres was born with a focus on wines from the Old World and pop culture references.

 Now for the bad news: Shady Acres is strictly no reservations.
 On a good night, you’ll find the crowd spilling out on the entirety of Peel Street.
 The good news is that Shady Acres provides a great bang for your buck as well, as not one, but two happy hours take place here (5 pm to 7 pm and 11 pm to 1 am), so come early and come often.

 Shady Acres, 46 Peel Street, Central | (+852) 9176 7500

 Co-founded by world-class barista champion Scottie Callaghan, Fineprint brings a taste of the laid-back Aussie lifestyle to Hong Kong.
 It’s a great cafe for a solid cuppa and brekkie (their homemade sourdough is pretty close to perfect) during the day, but as night falls, Fineprint offers a curated wine, beer, and liquor list to get the party started.